There are certain things to keep in mind when disposing of construction debris, like wood, drywall, flooring, roofing, and insulation.

 It's easier to plan ahead and choose the correct dumpster size for a project when you know the type and amount of debris that will be (or has been) generated.

 Knowing this information will help you and the dumpster rental company choose the best roll-off container for the job.

-This may make it easier to visualize which dumpster is right for the project and may make it easier to do the math when figuring out how much debris your project will generate versus how much dumpster capacity you’ll need to accommodate it.
+This will make it easier to visualize which dumpster is right for the project and will make it easier to do the math when figuring out how much debris your project will generate versus how much dumpster capacity you’ll need to accommodate it.

-Most municipalities do not allow mixing construction debris into the general waste stream (i.e., household trash).
+Most municipalities do not allow mixing construction debris with general waste, like household trash.

 Avoid using a rented dumpster as a catch-all for construction wastes, trash, yard debris, and other wastes.
 Mixing these wastes could lead to additional fees or other issues.

 If necessary, rent multiple dumpsters to accommodate different types of waste and debris.

 Depending on the amount of junk you have, hiring a junk removal service to handle some or all of the job may be a more convenient and affordable option.

 - Clean Load Your Dumpster to Save Money